zarf-dev/proposals/0032-support-ipv6/README.md

 The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommend that pods baseline pods should set hostPort or HostNetwork.
 Users with controllers that enforce these standards, such as Kyverno, will need to make an exemption.
 Additionally, some distros will disable hostPorts / hostNetworks by default and users will need to use admin permissions to allow these features.
 For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires `kubectl label namespace zarf pod-security.kubernetes.io/enforce=privileged --overwrite` to make the Zarf namespace privileged.
 For this feature to be considered stable, Zarf must document which settings are required to enable the hostPort solution to make it work in different clusters ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).

 Some users may rely on calling the NodePort service outside of the cluster.
 In this case, they would no longer be able to do this by default.
 They would instead have to setup their own service to connect to the registry.
+This is a reasonable tradeoff for better security by default.

+The root CA, the server (registry) certificate, and the client (proxy) certificate will all be stored in the cluster in the same format as secrets created with [kubectl create secret tls](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_tls/).
+Both the public and private key for each of these certs and the CA will be in the cluster.
+Users will need ensure there are tight controls on these secrets to avoid them being maliciously updated or leaked.

 Practical risks:
 - Some distros may disallow this